 Patient- and family-centered care is characterized by a collaborative approach to care giving and decision-making.
 The family and the staff respect the knowledge, skills, and experience that the other brings to health care decisions.
 The family and health care team work together to develop the treatment plan and a transition plan to adult systems of care.
+For all of these reasons, families are considered essential allies for quality and safety in the care of their loved one.

 A Focus on Care